-A cut-out Emergency Contact form is available on page 20 of this guide.
+A cut-out Emergency Contact Form is available on the last page of this guide.
 Complete a form for each family member and request that they carry it in a wallet or purse at all times.

-- □ If local telephone lines are busy, try sending text messages to your loved ones on your cell phone.
-Remember, text first, talk second. - After an earthquake, make sure the handsets to your phones are hung up.
+- □ If local telephone lines are busy, try sending text messages to your loved ones on your cell phone. - ☐ After an earthquake, make sure the handsets to your phones are hung up.
 When large numbers of phones are off-the-hook, local phone service may stop working correctly.